xieweiAlex/English_Learning/words-review.md

 Nobody can **impugn** his ability. -
 I came away with the impression that Mehmet Oz was, despite his well-deserved medical **renown**, **preternaturally** **vapid** and **preening**, and, thus, to me, an incongruous figure. -
 And iPads are a huge business for Apple, and the iPad is now **solidly** established as a piece of our **cultural firmament**.
 Everyone knows what an iPad is. -
-The Onion, the **satirical** news company that repeatedly **spoofed** conspiracy theorist Alex Jones, has won the bankruptcy auction for control over his media empire — most notably Infowars. -
 Meanwhile, the high price is clearly beginning to **crimp** demand. -

 ## words-Oct-24.md ##
 words/2024/words-Oct-24.md
-This is why we can’t give up, why we must believe in our **agency**.
-Because time and again, one person can—and does—make a difference. -
 Just like average **punters**, firms in China often struggle to find good investments and therefore plough cash into commercial and residential property. -
 **Blighted stems** often **canker**. -